IWBAACTWITOS Chapter 9

 "It's delicious."

-When Philius and Roxana expected me to frown at the bitter taste as soon as I put the coffee to my lips, they asked about the coffee's taste seeing me happy.
+Philius and Roxana must have expected me to scrunch up my face at the bitter taste the moment I touched the coffee, because they asked about the coffee's taste as I savored it happily.

-"Most people dislike it, but you're quite unique."
+"Most people don't like it, but you're quite unusual."

-When Julian said this proudly, Roxana sighed and pointed out Julian.
+When Julian spoke as if boasting, Roxana sighed and pointed out Julian's fault.

-"Julian, eating too indiscriminately is also a problem.
-Did you forget that you recently tried to sneak out the liquor from the display cabinet?"
+"Yuri, eating everything indiscriminately is also a problem.
+Did you forget how she tried to secretly take out the liquor from the display cabinet the other day?"

-...Actually, I had tried to eat alcohol too.
-Like in the anime I saw when I was little, I put my hands together and prayed before opening the cabinet door.
+...I'd actually tried to eat the alcohol too.
+Like in an anime I'd seen as a child, before opening the cabinet door I clasped my hands together and prayed.
 'Lord, please allow me to become a drunk thief.'
-However, it seemed I could become a righteous thief but not a drunk thief, tsk.
+But apparently I could be a righteous thief but not a drunk thief.
+Tch.

 After that, all my lovely liquors in the display cabinet disappeared.
-I subtly avoided Roxana's gaze while pretending to be absorbed in the donut.
-The imperial couple seemed quite surprised to hear about my attempt to drink liquor.
+I pretended to be absorbed in my donut, subtly avoiding Roxana's gaze.
+The imperial couple looked quite shocked at the mention that I'd tried to eat liquor.

-"A troublemaker young lady.
-I see the qualities to do great things."
+"A little troublemaker young lady.
+I see the makings of someone who'll do great things."

-Philius looked down at me, laughing as if amused.
-I didn't know how trying to steal alcohol connected to qualities for doing great things, but whatever was good was good.
-When I ate the donut deliciously, Ash offered me his donut.
+Philius looked down at me, laughing as if delighted.
+I didn't know why trying to steal alcohol connected to the makings of doing great things, but whatever—good things were good things.
+When I ate my donut deliciously going nom nom, Asher offered me his donut.

-After snatching snacks a few times, he had started giving me snacks on his own.
-I had meant to torment Ash, but Ash seemed to like watching me eat.
-I tore Ash's donut in half, stuffed half into his mouth, and ate the other half.
+After I'd stolen his snacks a few times, he started giving me snacks on his own now.
+I'd meant to bully Asher, but Asher seemed to enjoy watching me eat.
+I broke Asher's donut cleanly in half, shoved one half into his mouth, and ate the other half.

-The half donut disappeared quickly, and Ash gulped down his milk.
-When milk got on Ash's lips, I wiped his mouth with a handkerchief.
-The adults smiled at our appearance.
+The half donut disappeared quickly and Asher gulped down his milk.
+When milk turned Asher's lips white, I scrubbed his mouth with a handkerchief.
+At our appearance, the adults smiled broadly.

-I got down from the chair and extended my hand to Ash.
-Ash stared at my face intently, then smiled and took my hand.
+I got down from my chair and held out my hand to Asher.
+Asher stared at my face, then grabbed my hand while smiling.

-I couldn't stand that warm and friendly atmosphere of being treated like little kids together with Ash, so I had made an appropriate excuse to come out, but there was no way I could really play with Ash.
-Because I had ended the conversation that way last time.
-Moreover, today there was even a maid following behind us.
-As I just walked aimlessly holding Ash's hand, he called out to stop me.
+I couldn't stand that warm and fuzzy atmosphere of being treated like a little kid together with Asher and had made up an appropriate excuse to leave, but there was no way I could actually play with Asher.
+I'd cut off the conversation that way last time.
+Besides, today a maid was even following behind us.
+When I just walked aimlessly holding Asher's hand, he called out to stop me.

 "What?"